 No harm no foul, right?

 Or is it wrong?
-Is there some slippery slope of lying, that once we’re comfortable lying to the innocent friend we’re halfway to infidelity or bank robbery?
-How about the little lies we used to tell the video store clerk (remember Blockbuster?) about why our video was two weeks late?
+Is there some slippery slope of lying, that once we’re comfortable lying to an innocent friend we’re halfway to infidelity or bank robbery?
+How about the little lies we used to tell the video store clerk about why our video was two weeks late?
 “Um… I’m so sorry, we went on vacation and my daughter left this in her VCR (remember those?).
 Lie.
 Lie.
 Lie.
-We are just hoping to get some leniency and a slightly lower late-fee.
+We are just hoping to get some leniency and a slightly lower late fee.
 Wrong?
 Lying?

-Of course in my marriage there were deeper lies.
+In my marriage, there were deeper lies.
 But often they were just as benign, in my mind.
 Not in my wife’s mind.
 And perhaps she was right.
-Well, of course she was right for her.
+Well, of course, she was right for her.
 It was her boundary that was being pushed and her trust that was being broken when I tried to explain why I had “forgotten” to pick up the lawnmower on the way home.
 A little lie.
 A little distraction.
 A little deception.
 I guess for someone who’s really really sensitive to this, it’s a breach of trust.
 And over time, even these little, white lies became false indicators of my lying.

 “You did the right thing.
 I was wrong in forgetting to tell your mom.”

 John McElhenney – life coach austin texas

 [Afterword: Posts are tiny microcosms of our lives.
 I am learning all the time.
 As it stands this is my own take on my mistakes and failures.
 And where I go from here, is all about what’s next.
 That’s a future post.
 I am arriving here, at this moment and sharing it.
 Thanks for coming along with me on the journey.
 You are free to agree, disagree, voice your own disgust for my issues.
 Please, while you are doing this, look at your own.]

 image: Scarlett Johansson in lucy, promo still, creative commons usage

 Here are a few of my books on Amazon: